bshack/trndyModel/README.md

 ### Events

-Add change listeners to the models and the collection.
-Whenever these models or this collection change they will emit a 'change' event.
+Add change listeners to the models and the collection:

 models: